 After asking Verso how it had obtained and supplied the data, the ICO was told that some was from other companies and websites, and some gathered by the firm itself.

 On further investigation, the ICO found that Verso had failed to provide the data subjects with sufficiently specific information about which companies would see and use their data.

-For instance, when Verso contacted people in the UK from overseas call centres, personal data was amassed by telling people it was for a survey, when they were “in fact lead generation calls“, the ICO said.
+Verso contacted people in the UK from overseas call centres, personal data was amassed by telling people it was for a survey, when they were “in fact lead generation calls“, the ICO said.

-Meanwhile, it gathered information from other businesses by buying packages of data without ensuring that individuals had consented to their personal data being supplied to Verso, or for onward sales to other companies for direct marketing.
+It also gathered information from other businesses by buying packages of data without ensuring that individuals had consented to their personal data being supplied to Verso, or for onward sales to other companies for direct marketing.

-As such, the watchdog concluded that its activities “constituted serious contraventions” of data protection laws that were “systemic” and involving large volumes of personal data.
+The watchdog concluded that its activities “constituted serious contraventions” of data protection laws that were “systemic” and involving large volumes of personal data.

 “This type of unlawful data trading directly fuels the nuisance call and spam text industry and creates misery for millions of UK citizens,” said James Dipple-Johnstone, ICO Deputy Commissioner.